Exhibits

 Part 1: Frame 1-4 | Part 2: Frames 5-8

-By: Vernon Morris
+By: Dr. Vernon Morris (2006)

 During the mid 19th century Philadelphia was the second most populous city in the United States, fourth in the Western World.
 This postal history exhibit reveals the competitive struggle between private and government mail delivery.
 Postal rates were reduced by approximately two thirds and service greatly improved.
 Philadelphia is unmatched by any city in the world for it's diverse, colorful, and rich legacy during the formative years of philately.